 Book of the Month

-This month's Book of the Month is Ruby's Worry written and illustrated by Tom Percival.
-Look through the below attachment links to find a Parent Sheet of activities you can do in relation to Ruby's Worry.
-Here is a video reading of the book.
+This month's Book of the Month is Jabari Jumps written and illustrated by Gaia Cornwall.
+Look through the below attachment links to find a Parent Sheet of activities you can do in relation to Jabari Jumps.
+We aren't allowed to publish the video for public use for Jabari Jumps but we will have sent you a link via text message so you can still access the video reading of the book.

 Children Centre Zoom Sessions